Watercolor Supplies Guide: Pens, Paper, Paint Brushes, Waterproof Ink, Lighting and Top-Down Video Recording Basics for Artists.

 Low price cellulose (misc. tree, plant and undisclosed pulp papers): Canson XL is a go-to because it's common and made by a reputable company that makes quality products.
 You can find this paper in many craft stores, Amazon, blick and even in the tiny art/craft section at Walmart.
-It's not the BEST paper, but it certainly is affordable and great for basic swatching.
-It's an easy to find option for getting to know your paints.
-Great for practicing brush strokes without feeling like you're "wasting" paper.
+It's NOT the "best" paper, but it certainly is affordable and great for basic swatching.
+It's an easy to find option for getting to know your paints and practicing water control and brush strokes without feeling like you're "wasting" paper.
 Blick art materials tends to have the best prices on Canson XL here.

-I am currently doing side by side testing regarding paper texture and how they handle lifting, layering and granulation.
 At this time I'm of the opinion that it is worthwhile to spend a little more to get the 25% cotton version, because Fabriano 1264 has an unpleasant repeating pattern texture that can show up in your washes (especially effecting the texture of granulating paints).
 It also is prone to leaving a glossy surface shine by not absorbing the gum arabic binder in watercolor paints as well as cotton papers.
 The biggest perk of these pads is cost, likely being the best for things like swatching and card making.

 3) Paint brushes come in sets or individually in dramatically different price groups for beginner/bargain sets vs professional quality.
 I do not recommend extremely expensive brushes or genuine sable/real animal hair, as these are sometimes questionably sourced (fur farms that kill the animals for no other purpose), can be overpriced and wear down (disposable) over time just like cheaper brushes.